 Where to search for award space

-- Meridiana will require a phone call to its customer service at +39 0789 52865.
+- Air Italy will require a phone call to its customer service at +39 0789 52865.

 How much do awards cost?

 BA flights have the lowest redemption costs and offer peak and off-peak rates.
 If you book far enough in advance, you can get some real deals with off-peak flights.
-It costs more to do a multi-partner reward, which is the most expensive option, and kicks in on trips where you are flying two or more non-British Airways airlines, like a trip that uses American Airlines to connect to a Qatar Airways flight.
+It costs more to do a multi-partner reward, which is the most expensive option and kicks in on trips where you are flying two or more non-British Airways airlines, like a trip that uses American Airlines to connect to a Qatar Airways flight.
 It charges based on the total distance you fly, rather than charging for each flight separately.

 Award change and booking fees

-- Phone Booking Fee: $25
+- Phone booking fee: $25

 - Change fee: $55

 - Cancellation fee: $55 if you want to refund taxes/fees.
 No charge if you cancel and your taxes/fees are less than $55 (you forfeit the taxes/fees).
 Cancellations can be made online up to 24 hours before departure.

 When are award seats made available?

 Award seats are made available to online booking 355 days from departure.
 At press time, flights could be booked through May 1, 2020.

 Waitlisting awards and upgrades are not allowed, and British Airways doesn’t let you put awards on hold.
-But with a maximum cancellation cost of $55 (or even free if you have Executive Club Gold status), you might want to book a ticket to lock in space even if your plans are fluid.
+But with a maximum cancellation cost of $55 (or even free if you have Executive Club Gold status), you might want to book a ticket to lock in space if your plans are fluid.